davidakachaos/myautisticself/_posts/2019-07-03-i-am-i-said-the-fool.md

 ref: ikbenik
 lang: en
 date: 2019-07-03 09:58 +0200
+description: Growing up with autism without knowing it.
+How it was for me and my road to discovering my diagnosis
 ---
 ![Yes I Am Crazy - (C) Rebel Circus]({{site.baseurl}}/assets/img/yescrazy.jpg){: class="ui medium image right floated rounded"}
 For years I thought I was crazy.
 This was a fact for me.
 I was always different from the people around me.
 I had many problems with "belonging" and adapting to people around me.
 Certainly during my first years in high school I noticed this very strongly.